-An Extra Set of Hands 1 of 20
+1. An Extra Set Of Hands

-Old Enough to Be Responsible 2 of 20
+2. Old Enough To Be Responsible

-Addie was nearly 6.5 when Vivi was born, meaning she already had a year of kindergarten under her tutu.
+Addie was nearly 6-and-a-half when Vivi was born, meaning she already had a year of kindergarten under her tutu.
 She understood that newborn Vivi was fragile, and understands now that toddler Vivi is prone to fits of rage.
 I could leave them alone in the other room (so I could shower!
 BLESS!) and not worry about Addie trying to make the baby fly or smothering her with pillows.

-Young Enough to Play 3 of 20
+3. Young Enough To Play

-Forever Young 4 of 20
+4. Forever Young